 What’s not so good about the Sony SRS-XE300?

 There are a few not-so-great things about the Sony SRS-XE300—for starters, the price.
-At $798 at Amazon, this is around $50 USD more expensive than its nearest competitors like the JBL Charge 5 or the UE BOOM 3, and it doesn’t really sport any features to justify that cost increase.
+At on the product’s website, this is around $50 USD more expensive than its nearest competitors like the JBL Charge 5 or the UE BOOM 3, and it doesn’t really sport any features to justify that cost increase.
 The Fiestable app is probably the most distinguishing factor, and that is frankly a gimmick.
 Most people probably won’t feel it’s worth the time it takes to install—adding an airhorn sound or record scratch to your music is fun once, maybe.